 - whole-grain bread

 If you have a condition like liver disease, kidney disease, infection, celiac disease, or Crohn’s disease, follow your doctor’s recommended treatment.
-Getting treated will help improve your body’s ability to absorb protein and other nutrients from food.
+Treating underlying conditions can help improve your body’s ability to absorb protein and other nutrients from food.

 Severe protein deficiency is rare in higher-income countries like the United States.
 However, you can still experience a drop in your protein level if you don’t include enough of this important nutrient in your diet or your body can’t properly absorb protein from the foods you eat.